VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Core.md

 ```

 ### `keys`, `values` and `entries`
-These are built-in JavaScript methods used to extract data from objects in **array formate**
+These are built-in JavaScript methods used to extract data from objects in **array format**

 #### 1. `Object.keys(obj)`
 Returns an **array of keys (property names) from the object.